ImageMagick/Usage-Markdown/formats/index.md

 ### GIF Transparency Color {#gif_trans}

-For example here we use identify to extract the transparent color, and the color table a particular GIF image file used to represent transparency.
+For example, here we use identify to extract the transparent color, and the color table a particular GIF image file used to represent transparency.
 The perl script extracts just the specific fields of interest (which can be multi-line).

 ~~~{data-capture-out="hand_point.txt"}